 In celebration of the Centurion Anniversary, we invite you raise your glass to toast the generations of families and friends that continually make The Drake Hotel their Chicago home away from home.
-The 3 martini lunch package, pays homage to our executive pour martini (a martini with a side of martini) and includes 3 martinis at Palm Court, selection of 1 "table to share" menu item and overnight accommodations.
+The 3 martini package, pays homage to our executive pour martini (a martini with a side of martini) and includes an evening seating to sip 3 martinis at Palm Court, selection of 1 "table to share" menu item and overnight accommodations.

 Ten Things You Didn't Know

 1. Leading up to a visit from President Barak Obama, secret service discovered a hidden door disguised as a book shelf inside the Hotel Manager’s office leading to a private outdoor balcony.
 Rumor has it that it had once been used by Al Capone and his friends

 2. Famed mafia boss, Al Capone’s accountant Frank Nitto, also referred to as “The Enforcer” had his office at the back of the hotel.
 Rumor has it, Al Capone was a frequent visitor of the hotel’s bar Coq d’Or